CityofToronto/bdit_data-sources/volumes/scoot/README.md

 rocc|det|M29|p7|%|Det|occ
 slen|stg|M17|p5|s|Stage|length

-##3.
-Key Terminology
+## 4. Key Terminology
 **ASTRID**: Automatic SCOOT Traffic Information Database.
 ASTRID is the database used to collect, store and process the traffic information used for the SCOOT model (delays, flows and congestion)for display or analysis.
 **SCOOT**: Split Cycle Offset Optimisation Technique.
 The Traffic-Adaptive signal control system that optimises signal timings (splits, cycles lengths and offsets) in a network to minimise stops and delay
 **UTC**: Urban Traffic Control: The traffic control system that operates in tandem with SCOOT.
 UTC provides pre-determined signal timing plans and is used as a stopgap measure if SCOOT is not available
 **MTSS**: Main Traffic Control System: Legacy computer controlled traffic control system developed in house at the City of Toronto in the 1960s.
 MTSS has been fully phased out.
 **LPU**: Link Profile Units: interal SCOOT units that result from SCOOT's traffi cprocessing.
 Can be converted to link volume using a conversion factor calibrated to each site.
 Where one loop per lane, lpu = vehicles.

-##4.
-Extracting Data From ASTRID
+## 5. Extracting Data From ASTRID
-###Extracting Archived Data
+### Extracting Archived Data

 The following information was provided by Siemens to extract data from a windows command prompt with administrator access on the UTC/SCOOT server.
 The easiest way to get this to run the “UTC Command Prompt” from Start-> All Program -> Siemens Traffic Controls -> UTC -> Support Tools or on recent version of Windows, just type “UTC Command Prompt” at the Start Menu.